bowmnath/halloween-game-scheme/README.txt

 added getters to Monster and Player that are not strictly necessary to simulate the game.

-In terms of actual coding style, this is a "do as I say, not as I do" situation.
-I would expect much better commenting on any code that was submitted in CIS 343 (or anywhere).

 ## Background

 In Winter 2020 (and previous semesters), CIS 343 at GVSU had a project to